Henkjan1110/intro-programming-website/data/week6/3-separating-user-interface-from-program-logic.md

 }
 ```

-The user interface remains clean, because counting the palindromes is done inside the 'WordSet' object.
-The following is an example implementation of the method.
+The user interface remains clean, because counting the palindromes is done inside the `WordSet` object.
+The following is an example implementation of the method:

 ```java
 import java.util.ArrayList;